kobotoolbox/docs/source/library_locking.md

-## Overview
+## Library locking

 "Library locking" refers to the feature enabling various aspects of a survey to be "[locked](#locked)" when created from a template containing [locking attributes](#restrictions).
 All aspects of a form's editing are available to be locked through the assigning of "[locking profiles](#profile)" at the form, question or group level.
 These locking profiles can be assigned granular "[restrictions](#restriction)" that group together locking functionalities.
-Alternatively, the form can be fully locked down, preventing editing of all aspects of the form.
+Alternatively, the form can be fully locked down, preventing all aspects of editing.

 <p class="note">Currently, only locking set within the XLSForm itself is supported, but will be incorporated into the form-builder at some point in the future.</p>